Use a non-stick baking spray with flour to grease the bottom only of an 8.5 x 4.5-inch or a 9 x 5-inch loaf pan.

 Combine the flour, baking soda, salt, and cinnamon in a small bowl and add to the wet ingredients.
-Mix well.
-Add the grated apples and pecans and stir to combine.
+Whisk to combine.
+Add the grated or chopped apples and pecans and stir to combine.

-Pour the batter into the prepared loaf pan and bake for 50-55 minutes or until the sides of the bread start to pull away from the pan, or when a toothpick inserted into the center comes out clean with no streaks of batter.
+Pour the batter into the prepared loaf pan and bake for 50-55 minutes or until a toothpick or wooden skewer inserted into the center comes out clean with no streaks of batter.

 Let the bread cool completely on a wire rack.
 Remove it from the pan, slice, and serve.